livechat/livechat-public-docs/site/content/agent-app-widgets/agent-app-sdk.md

 #### Get the customer profile

-If you want to access to the current customer profile, you should use the `getCustomerProfile` method.
+If you want to access the current customer profile, you should use the `getCustomerProfile` method.

 > Get the current customer profile